 The starting point for measuring the success of our prevention activity was the agreement to a shared definition of homelessness prevention by the Central Homelessness Forum.
 This will provide the foundation for identifying key outcomes which can be measured throughout the lifespan of the strategy on a cross organisational basis.
-A definition was agreed, in principle, by the Central Homelessness Forum in February 2022 and the Housing Executive will work with a range of partner agencies to embed this definition over the course of 2022/23 with a view to full implementation in 2023/24.

-Objective 2 - Address homelessness by providing settled, appropriate accommodation and support
+Objective 2 - Address homelessness by providing secure, appropriate accommodation and support

-Of equal importance is the efforts to address homelessness, and how we collectively respond if and when it does happen.
+As important as the efforts to prevent homelessness is how we collectively respond if and when it does happen.
 This includes the arrangements in place to understand and assess need, delivering responsive services and flexible support to meet these needs and achieving a fundamental shift to rapid rehousing.
-We must also be able to develop and adapt services to meet changing and emerging needs.
+We must also to be able to develop and adapt services to meet changing and emerging needs.